 To the best of our knowledge, the public restrooms at Shepard Park and the Beach Road Visitors Center are open from 7:00AM - 9:00PM.
 The restrooms at Million Dollar Beach are also open for beachgoers, but the showers are not.

 Most hotels, cabins, cottages, bed & breakfasts, and inns are currently open.
 Your best bet is to contact specific properties directly to find out whether or not they're open and what new restrictions or protocols they may have.

 Warren County respectfully requests that property owners offering short-term rentals incorporate additional health and safety precautions into their rental processes.

 What about campgrounds?

 Governor Cuomo announced that campgrounds were able to open as of May 25.
-The DEC announced the opening of reservations for the 2020 season on or after July 10.
+The DEC has also opened its campgrounds to new reservations for the 2020 season.
 Customers are encouraged to book reservations online.
 Walk-in camping is not permitted at this time.

 Please note that even though a campground is open, it doesn't mean that all of the amenities - including swimming pools, beaches, arcades, playgrounds, and common bathrooms - are open.
 Contact campgrounds directly to inquire about their status and restrictions before arriving.

 All DEC-owned campgrounds - including those on Lake George's islands, Lake George Battleground, Hearthstone Point, and Rogers Rock - are now open for the season.